 - Step 1: Rinse the wild rice in hot tap water.

-- Step 2: In an appropriately sized saucepan, add 5 cups of water or stock and 1 tsp of salt and bring to a boil.
+- Step 2: Add 5 cups of water or stock and 1 tsp of salt to a saucepan and bring to a boil.

-- Step 3: Add 2 cups of wild rice.
-Stir, cover, and reduce heat to low and simmer for 50 minutes.
+- Step 3: Add 2 cups of wild rice, stir, cover, reduce heat to low, and simmer for 50 minutes.